Nightfall1988/trodo/README.md

     - php artisan serve

 The project should be set up at this point.
-The scheduler is set up so that the currency updates are happening in 23:59, but this can easily bechanged.
+The scheduler is set up so that the currency updates are happening in 23:59, but this can easily be changed.